yangjl/pvpDiallel/README.md

 7. **profilling**: Analysis scripts for the project.
 It contains some sub-directories.

 ## Figures
 Rmd codes to generate Figures in the paper.
-This fold `doc/` is `gitignored` for now.
-They will be released soon.
+The `doc/` fold is `gitignored` at the moment.
+It will be released soon.

-1. Figure 1.
+1. **Figure 1**: The four panels can be produced with code [`doc/Fig1.Rmd`](https://github.com/yangjl/pvpDiallel/blob/master/doc/Fig1.Rmd).
+And the [Figure1](https://github.com/yangjl/pvpDiallel/blob/master/doc/Fig1.pdf) in a pdf version.
 2. Figure 2.
 3. Figure 3.
 4. Figure 4.